Scanning Wizard Web App

 Working closely together, Koester and the Atomic team developed Scanning Wizard, an elegant web app that guides single-switch users through a series of tasks designed to measure their response time and scanning effectiveness.

-- Using the Scanning Wizard methods, users of single-switch scanning have increased their text-entry speed by an average 120% — with some users improving as much as 300%.
+- An ongoing field study found that the Scanning Wizard helps single-switch users increase their text-entry speed by an average of 70% — with some users improving as much as 170%.

 - Scanning Wizard was designed so that Dr. Koester can edit the app’s code and adjust the algorithm, incorporating knowledge gathered during the field study.